agallenne/GUIcandid/README.md

       - Can add some binary parameters (Porb, ecc, MT and distance) as imput in fitMap to directly estimate the maximum search (if known spectroscopic binary).
 NOT IMPLEMENTED IN THE GUI YET
+      - Can set a region to search instead of (0,0)

 To run the GUI, go to the directory then type: